syncfusion-content/winui-docs/winui/Circular-Charts/Getting-Started.md

 {% endtabs %}

 ## Enable legend

 The legend provides information about the data point displayed in the Circular chart.

-The [Legend]() property of the Chart was used to enable it.
+The [Legend]() property of the chart was used to enable it.

 {% tabs %}